profx5/ICO_Portal/README.md

 ```
 gulp dev
 ```
-hit ctlrl-C to stop (ToDo gulp should not start as daemon, just build and exit)
+hit ctlrl-C to stop (gulp should not start as daemon, just build and exit)

-Run main Django dev server
+Run main Django dev server in 1st shell (in screen or terminal)
 ```
 python manage.py runserver 0.0.0.0:8000
 ```

-In another shell
+Run NPM in 2nd shell (in screen or terminal)
 ```
 npm run start
 ```